Skip to content

 What we do not know

 We do not know where the committed minority stands in most domains.
-The $2.79 trillion in cooperative turnover, the 41 million Bluesky accounts, the 50+ DeSci projects — these are growing.
+The $2.79 trillion in cooperative turnover (ICA World Cooperative Monitor), the more than 43 million Bluesky accounts, the 50+ DeSci projects — these are growing.
 Whether they are at 8% or 22% of their respective fields, we cannot say with confidence.
 The phase transition, when it comes, will not announce itself with a gradual trend line.
 It will look sudden even if the buildup was slow.

 We do not know the timing.
 We know the direction.